I am an artist who is always exploring different materials, tools, and processes.

-- Talc is a white pigment and filler that also slows down corrosion because of its plate like structure.
-This pigment helps in dispersion of other pigments and making the primer easily sanded.
+- Talc is a white pigment and filler that also slows down corrosion because of its plate-like structure.
+This pigment helps in the dispersion of other pigments and makes the primer easily sanded.

 - Titanium dioxide is a very opaque white pigment that will give paint finishes good hiding power.
 This is important if you are painting over an existing paint finish and drastically changing the color.